 • Introduce a credit card with training wheels.
 If you haven’t already done so, you may want to consider opening a credit card account during your teens’ final year of high school and making them authorized users on the account.
 If you keep the credit limit low and monitor the account carefully, you can intervene or even close the account if your teens do not prove to be responsible.
 If your teens practice using a credit card, including making the payments, they may be better prepared to face the credit temptations in college and afterward.

 • Cover good debt vs. bad debt.
 Now is the time to talk about student loans, another prevalent form of credit your children may encounter.
 This is a great opportunity to explain that there can be good kinds of debt, as long as your children only borrow what they can realistically afford and always make on-time payments.

 It may seem like kids are too young to understand credit, but the sooner they get started learning, the better.
 By teaching them early to use credit responsibly, you may be able to help them avoid some common credit mistakes, such as missed payments or overspending, that can occur in early adulthood.

 Teri Cettina is a personal finance and parenting writer/blogger.
-Her byline has appeared in publications such as Reader’s Digest, Real Simple, Parents, Parenting and Better Homes + Gardens.
-She also manages her own blog: Your Family Money.
-Prior to becoming a freelancer, she was an employee communications writer & editor for a large regional bank.
-She and her husband have two daughters.
+Prior to becoming a freelancer, she was an employee communications writer and editor for a large regional bank.
 Follow her on Twitter: @TeriCettina.